slbailey/Retrovue/docs/contracts/SourceDeleteContract.md

 - **B-5:** On validation failure (source not found), the command MUST exit with code `1` and print "Error: Source 'X' not found".
 - **B-6:** Cancellation of confirmation MUST return exit code `0` with message "Deletion cancelled".
 - **B-7:** The `--force` flag MUST skip all confirmation prompts and proceed immediately.
+- **B-8:** The source_selector argument MAY be a wildcard.
+Wildcard selection MUST resolve to a deterministic list of matching sources before any deletion occurs.
+If multiple sources are selected and `--force` is not provided, the command MUST present a single aggregated confirmation prompt summarizing impact across all matched sources and require the operator to type "yes".
+If `--force` is provided, the command MUST skip confirmation and attempt deletion of each matched source.

 ---